RatseerOfRattesse/COAWiki/docs/Worldbuilding/The Cosmos/Firmament Theory/Souls.md

 The cosmos, like a living lifeform, produces more minor immortals, all under the command of the Great Immortals.

+The cosmos, like a living lifeform, produces more minor immortals, all under the command of the Great Immortals.

 Let’s start with what a soul is and what it isn’t.
 A soul cannot think.
 That’s a function of the body, requiring a brain or an equivalent organ.
 The soul is a spirit, the fundamental incomprehensible thing that makes a living being alive.
 If you had a robot, programmed to replicate every single function of an intelligent being in the exact same way as one, it would still be a mere facsimile without the soul.

 The soul is a vessel of immense power - at least to our perspective.
 The magic stored inside a single soul could flatten worlds if unleashed, yet to the cosmos it’s as insignificant as a single sac of ATP.
+All of this power, in a mortal soul, is sealed away by the body.
+It can’t handle the power of the soul.
+Very few people have managed to break this limitation, and most subsequently over exerted themselves in hubris and died.

+This massive power source within the soul fuels all of a being’s interactions with the [metasphere](Metasphere.md).
+Using [aura](Aura%20Mechanics.md), sensing other souls, using [Authority](Authority.md).
+Because of how these mechanisms work, all of these are limited by the structural integrity of the body.
+A more robust body means the soul can utilize its power more freely and therefore interact with the metasphere with more strength.

+## Soul Anatomy
+The soul is centred around a large battery of metaphysical energy, part of the soul’s nucleus.
+This power is not sourced from within the soul, but instead extracted from the metasphere.
+After a soul first drains it’s fill of energy from the metasphere, it rarely has reason to do so again — the power is vast enough that most actions won’t come close to consuming all its energy.

+The nucleus, aside from containing the battery, also holds the will.
+This is the base motive of a soul, the thing that makes life life.
+This is the base model for a personality and resolve, which an organ like a brain can refine and channel.